1aziz/toledo/README.md

    - Includes cluster-wide resources such as:
      - **cert-manager**: For managing SSL/TLS certificates.
-     - **Cilium**: For advanced Kubernetes networking and service mesh capabilities.
      - **ingress-nginx**: For handling HTTP and HTTPS traffic to cluster workloads.

 2. **Applications**: